MikaVirkkunen/architecture-center/docs/anti-patterns/monolithic-persistence/index.md

 Look for correlations between increased response times and increased database activity or I/O to shared resources.
 If there are correlations, it means the database might be a bottleneck.

-### Identify data stores accessed during periods of poor performance
+### Identify which data stores are accessed during those periods

 The next graph shows the utililzation of database throughput units (DTU) during the load test.
 (A DTU is a measure of available capacity, and is a combination of CPU utilization, memory allocation, I/O rate.)
 Utilization of DTUs quickly reached 100%.
 This is roughly the point where the throughput peaked, in the previous graph.
 Database utilization remained very high until the test finished.
 There is a slight drop toward the end, which could be caused by throttling, competition for database connections, or other factors.